lbnl-cybersecurity/secpriv-hugo-source/content/project/ascr-ids-hpc.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning"]`
-tags = ["HPC","machine learning","network","scientific computing","secure systems"]
+tags = ["HPC","machine learning","network","research cyberinfrastructure","secure systems"]

 # Project summary to display on homepage.
 summary = "This project developed mathematical and statistical techniques to analyze the secure access and use of high-performance computer systems.
 It was funded by DOE ASCR and was originally led by David H. Bailey."